 EC commissioner Margrethe Vestager said, "Google has cemented its dominance in online search adverts and shielded itself from competitive pressure by imposing anti-competitive contractual restrictions on third-party websites.
 This is illegal under EU anti-trust rules."

 This latest fine brings Google's total fines to €9 billion since 2017.
 However, critics argue that these fines have actually done little to change the tech giant's dominance.
 Instead, they suggest that behavioural remedies - such as being forced to divest DoubleClick or Waze might have more of an impact.

-Download our free and interactive Competition Law training presentation and get your staff up to speed on their responsibilities.
+Download our free Competition Law training presentation and get your staff up to speed.